diegomura/react-pdf-site/docs/page-wrapping.md

 #### Fixed components

-There is still another scenario we didn't talk about yet: what if I want to wrap pages but also be able to render a component on _all_ pages?
+There is still another scenario we didn't talk about yet: what if you want to wrap pages but also be able to render a component on _all_ pages?
 This is where the `fixed` prop comes into play.

 ```
 import { Document, Page, View } from '@react-pdf/renderer'